Updated on February 14, 2017

 BiologicsMD New Site Layout With Pipeline

 BiologicsMD, a biotech startup which is affiliated with the University of Arkansas, has recently updated their website.
-An interesting change that I noticed was that it seems the company is now marketing themselves mainly as a hair loss therapeutic developer.
+An interesting change that I noticed was that the company seems to be marketing themselves mainly as a hair loss therapeutic developer now.
 There is also still mention of treatments for bone disorders.
 The new site layout depicts a pipeline chart which shows BMD-1141 as the lead drug candidate for the treatment of alopecia areata. ….Yes, there is also a candidate for androgenic alopecia titled BMD-1341 (hooray) and also another formulation for chemotherapy induced hair loss.

 Pathway That Determines Hair Color Discovered